google/litmus/cli/README.md

-# Cloud Run Deployment Script
+# Litmus CLI Deployment Script

 This script automates the deployment of a Cloud Run service and a Cloud Run job with optional environment variables.
 It handles enabling necessary APIs, checking for existing Firestore databases, and deploying the services and jobs.